vincentntang/vincentntang.com/content/posts/20240226-bayhacks-thoughts/index.md

 Just wow I feel like the TV show Silicon Valley is not that far off from the reality I went through with Tampa Devs.
 I am so proud of everything Charlton Trezevant, Josef Sieber, and Matthew Yorkgitis has done.

-> These are notes I copied from LinkedIn, celebrating the success of leadership culture I helped foster
+> These are notes I copied from LinkedIn, celebrating the success of leadership culture I helped foster.
+This is possibly the last post I will make on Tampa Devs in the forseeable future

 ![](./img/tampadevs.jpeg)